habeducation/habeducation.github.io/pages/calendar.markdown

 #### Saint Louis Regional Educators Summit

-- We are inviting educators currently using HABs in their classrooms to join us for the regions first HAB educator summit!
+- We are inviting educators currently using HABs in their classrooms to join us for the region's first HAB educator summit!

 ### September 2016 (Date TBD)